How To Write A Mission Statement

 Have you ever had one of those teaching days where everything clicked?
 The kids are all on task, engaged, and producing quality work!

 It sounds like a fairy tale.
 Simply too good to be true, right???

-My 8th graders were diving into our Spiritual Health mini-unit, getting ready to write mission statements.
-I was a bit nervous because it really isn’t an easy process.
+My 8th graders were diving into our Spiritual Health module, getting ready to write mission statements.
+I was a bit nervous because it really isn't an easy process.
 I mean, just think back to the joys of writing your philosophy of education in college.

 Because of the complexity of writing mission statements, I tried to scaffold it as much as possible (with the bulk of the foundational knowledge being laid during the previous year's unit on Spiritual Health).

 We began by refreshing on the definition of Spiritual Health and the term "values."

 Next, up, students thoughtfully and thoroughly filled out a "My Mission Questionnaire" to help define their goals, passions, purpose, and values.
 This was a pivotal step in the writing process.
 It helped turn the very abstract idea of a mission statement into something tangible.

 After going through the exploration process, students took time reflecting on the questionnaire to craft answers to four prompts (each connecting to an element of their mission statement)...

 - In life, what I value most is…

 My greatest passion in life is…..